SiDiaC: Sinhala Diachronic Corpus: Post-Processing Extracted Text

-The misplaced words and phrases appeared multiple times due to varying spacing and text positioning styles used in different books.
+-tiple times due to varying spacing and text positioning styles used in different books.
 Unlike simple character substitutions, these errors dislocate words or phrases from their expected syntactic and semantic slots.
 For example, text fragments are merged across lines, while key markers or paragraph boundaries vanish.
 This was particularly noticeable at the beginning of the first paragraph in texts with drop caps.
 Similarly, in poetry, irregular line breaks caused by extra spaces before the last letter or word were among these issues.
 A misplaced suffix or dislocated phrase could invert rhetorical emphasis or obscure reference chains.
 Importantly, these errors also impact computational parsing, where algorithms expecting consistent lineation and phrase boundaries will misinterpret discourse structure.
-These issues are illustrated in Table~\ref{fig:misplaced_errors}.
 Another one of the most common issues addressed during post-processing was the indentation errors in paragraphs and lines.
 These errors were often found in the first line of paragraphs, with certain poems being misaligned, and page headings being centred incorrectly.
 A few examples of these issues are presented in Table~\ref{fig:misplaced_errors}.

-\texttt{Document AI} also captured meta information on the physical book such as page numbers.
+\texttt{Document AI} also captured meta information on the physical book, such as page numbers.
 During the text extraction, these were removed from the books because they do not add any value to the presented corpus.
 These numbers were typically placed at the top or bottom, and they were centred or right-aligned in different literary works.